About

-Laurel Gallagher is a visual artist and process-based researcher whose work spans painting, textiles, video, performance and participatory practice.
-Her practice is underpinned by a consistent methodology — cyclical, reflective, embodied — applied with the same rigour across studio work, public commission, participatory practice and academic collaboration.
+Her practice is underpinned by a consistent methodology — cyclical, reflective, embodied — applied with the same rigour across studio work, public commission, participatory practice, and academic collaboration.

-She has co-authored and presented research with academic partners across ecology, psychology and education, and her participatory practice has been supported by Arts Council England, Reaching Communities and AHRC-funded interdisciplinary academic research.
-From 2018 to 2025 she co-founded and co-directed Urban Wilderness CIC, working at the intersection of arts, ecology and place in Stoke-on-Trent.
+She has co-authored and presented research with academic partners across ecology, psychology, and education.
+Her participatory work has been supported by Arts Council England, Reaching Communities, and AHRC-funded interdisciplinary research.

-Urban Wilderness CIC | 2018–2025
+Urban Wilderness CIC archive 2018–2025 →

 Collaborative Research & Publications